DiveInDeep/academy/README.md

 DB: MySQL
 host in aiven

-Done at 39:39 authentication section
+Done at 1:02:52 sidebar section